 Bonus Content: Need a game plan?
 Grab a copy of our Email Marketing Roadmap.

 You get the picture.
 Read through your email and make sure you are asking recipients for something.
 You have an engaged audience reading your content, so be sure you take advantage of the opportunity.
 Make it clear what you want people to do and then make it easy for them to do it.

 Pro tip: Calls to action are excellent for testing.
-For example, try “Go to blog” vs “Read more” and see which one gets clicked more.
+For example, try “Visit blog” vs “Read more” and see which one gets clicked more.

 4. Sign off

 In conclusion, emails do not exist without content.
 And writing effective emails is hard!
 Whether you love writing but don’t have time, or dread the task altogether, OutboundEngine can take this important but time-consuming task off your plate.
-We can make content marketing and email marketing work for you.
+Our team of marketing experts can make content marketing and email marketing work for you.
 Spend your time on growing your business.